ilci66/vue-first-project-notes/README.md

 # My Notes
+## Why I take Notes
+I like taking notes while I'm studying I feel like I can grasp better if I use my own words describing what I'm studying
 ## First impressions
 *   Mounting feels like reacts but the syntax is very different
 *   Minimum amount of dom renders is handled like in the react, according to state changes (Virtual DOM)